gear-foundation/gear-wiki/docs/examples/game-of-chance.md

 Game of chance is a simple game smart contract with the lottery logic.

+There is also [an example implementation of the Game of chance's user interface](https://lottery.gear-tech.io) (and [its source code](https://github.com/gear-tech/gear-js/tree/main/apps/game-of-chance)) to demonstrate an interaction with smart contracts in the Gear Network.

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/35StUMjbdFc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Logic

 During an initialization, the game administrator is assigned.
 It has the rights to start a new game round and pick a winner after the end of each one.
 Other actors can participate in a round if they have enough fungible tokens or the native value, they're used to collect prize fund.
-After the end of the players entry stage, the administrator should execute the action for picking a winner and this smart contract does it randomly and then sends prize fund to the winner.
+After the end of the players entry stage, the administrator should execute the action for picking a winner, and this smart contract does it randomly and then sends prize fund to the winner.

 ## Interface